Skip to main content

 Make use of community resources

 There are also loads of community resources you can take advantage of, often for little or no cost.
-COPE has compiled a list of a national and state-level resources and you can also Google “support for new mums in [your suburb]” to find ones in your local area.
-You can always bookmark those which may be of interest later.
+COPE has compiled a list of a national and state-level resources, and you can also Google “Support for new mums in [your suburb]” to find ones in your local area.
+Bookmark those which may be of interest later.

 Remember, cultivating and planning for your village can take time, and doing it early on will ensure you have the support ready right when you need it.